checklist/checklist-support/docs/start/index.md

 # 1) A One-Time project

 Ideal for a standalone list related to a single project (could be ongoing).
-Tasks can be pre-known or added as needed:
+Tasks can be pre-known or added as needed.
+You can use two views to manage your list (and easily change between them when needed):

 - [List View](#list-view) - a simple list with tasks to check off
 - [Table View](#table-view) - a checklist in table format, with each task (row) having additional fields (columns)